scottw077/Project-for-91883-and-91884/README.md

 # Project-for-91883-and-91884
-this program is still in development
+this program is now functional